EventuallyFixed/timesync/README.md

 - Revamp the Snapshots screen layout, to be mobile friendly.
 - Translate settings into rsync commands:
   - Execute the rsync commands!
+- Logic to build script to do Smart Remove.
 - Translate schedules into cron job XMLs (See posts in WD Community: [Post 1](https://community.wd.com/t/crontab-on-mycloud-ex2/98653/21); [Post 2](https://community.wd.com/t/nas-to-usb-automatic-incremental-backup/193625)):
   - Be able to reliably add/delete the cron entries using php's XML tools.
 - Wrap the application in the WD application wrapper (See: [WD Developer SDK](https://developer.westerndigital.com/develop/wd/sdk.html#intro)).